-Julian Voss-Andreae Interview
+An Interview with Julian Voss-Andreae

 My parents are both deeply interested and involved in the arts.
 They love classical music and fine art; my mother is a devout violinist and my father has always had art projects in addition to his work as a lawyer.
 He once created a feature-length movie about German artist Horst Janssen and now he is working on an encyclopedia about another artist, Emil Orlik.
 When traveling, my parents would always visit cultural sites such as churches and museums with us children and we grew up with a sense that art is one of the most important things in life.
 We were always encouraged to play music and pursue artistic hobbies.
 I especially enjoyed drawing and pottery as a child.